-The processing of the applications received will be based on the submitted material.
-The ICROFSand the GUDP-secretariats will review the projects.
-The scientific quality will be evaluated by an international panel of experts on the basis of Form E.
+The processing of the applications received will be based on the submitted material and the ICROFS- and the GUDP-secretariats will review the projects.
+The scientific quality of the projects will be evaluated by an international panel of experts on the basis of the scientific part of Form A (A-19 including CVs and A-21) as well as Form B.